J-Neuwford/museum-explorer/README.md

 A top down rpg style museum explorer using the V&A Collections API.
 The goal of this app is to further my understanding of React and CSS, and to gain more experience with third-party API integration.

 ## MVP
- - User should be able to move a character and explore exhibits in a museum.
+ - User should be able to move a character and explore exhibits in a museum. - DONE
- - user should be able to view a title, image and description of the exhibit when they interact with it.
+ - user should be able to view a title, image and description of the exhibit when they interact with it. - DONE

 ## Challenges